 Since then, art and design have been integral to human civilisation as mouthpieces for our emotions and culture.
 The works of Michelangelo and Da Vinci, to the more modern Peter Blake and David Hockney, continue to inspire movies, posters and TV shows.

-Today, the art and illustration market in the UK has expanded beyond anyone’s imagination.
+Today, the art and design market in the UK has expanded beyond anyone’s imagination.
 As per Statistica.com, the United Kingdom is one of the world’s leading art markets.
 The country is also home to some of the most respected art galleries which feature works of the best local and international artists.

 What is the scope of art and design degrees in the UK?

-Illustration and design-oriented degrees, especially those in fashion and graphic design, have immense scope in the UK.
+Creative business and design-oriented degrees, especially those in fashion and graphic design, have immense scope in the UK.
 A Creative Industries Federation report revealed that the UK’s creative industries employed more than 2 million people in 2019 and generated a revenue of £101.5 billion.

 An increasing boom in the digital media industry has only broadened the career scope in the sector.
 Art and design graduates can now look for opportunities in advertising and marketing, photography, and TV and film productions.

 Have an inclination for design and marketing?
-The BA (Hons) Fashion, Management and Marketing from the London College of Contemporary Arts (LCCA) might be the right degree for you.
+The BA (Hons) Fashion Management and Marketing from the London College of Contemporary Arts (LCCA) might be the right degree for you.